moodle-an-hochschulen/moodle-theme_boost_union/README.md

 * University of Lübeck, Christian Wolters: Code, Peer Review, Ideating
 * Zurich University of Applied Sciences (ZHAW): Code, Funding, Ideating

+#### Individual contributors (in alphabetical order)

+* Alberto Lara Hernández: Code
+* Sai Asish Yamani: Code

+#### Furthermore

-Additionally, we thank all other contributors who contributed ideas, feedback and code snippets within the Github issues and pull requests as well as all contributors who contributed additional translations in AMOS, the Moodle translation tool.
+Additionally, we thank all the countless contributors who

+* contributed ideas, feedback and code snippets within the Github issues and pull requests,
+* participated in the Boost Union discussions in the moodle.org forums,
+* contributed additional translations in AMOS, the Moodle translation tool.